avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I set up my SonoPlus?

-Simply connect the Ethernet cable between the SonoPlus's Ethernet port and a spare Ethernet port on your router or other network switch on the same network.
-Then, connect the power supply to a power socket and to the Micro-USB connector on the SonoPlus.
+Simply connect the SonoPlus to your network using the supplied Ethernet cable.
+Then, plug in the power supply and connect it to the Micro-USB power socket on the SonoPlus.
 That's it.

 SonoPlus is an 'appliance', and no end-user configuration or management is required.